cppservergit/cppserver-docs/json-api-config.md

 The file represents an array of JSON objects, each object represents a microservice, that is, a resource accessed via HTTP with GET/POST verb and returns a JSON response.
 This particular example shown above contains only the base services for health-check, metrics/diagnostics, security and information, all these do not require security, that's why they have the `"secure": 0` attribute.
 By default all services are secure unless you set this attribute, if the attribute is not present, the service is secure.

-The config.json deployed in the QuickStart tutorial contains many more services that will server as examples for your own services, including services for uploding/downloading BLOBs.
+The config.json deployed in the QuickStart tutorial contains many more services that will serve as examples for your own services, including services for uploding/downloading BLOBs.

 ## The parts of a service definition

-### A service with no parameters
+### Simple service with no parameters

 The is the simples form of service:
 ```